-I also recommend MSG — I don’t really know why it has a bad reputation.
+I also recommend MSG — I don’t really know why it has a bad reputation in the US.
 I do think some people have MSG sensitivities, especially if they have leaky gut issues (these people should also avoid bone broths that have cooked for more than a few hours).

 Salts (kosher, sea, table, etc.)

 Heat & Texture